-- Your Club Team and Number – Be specific because your club program likely has 2-5 teams per age group.
-Also include your jersey number so coaches can find you if they want to see you play in person
+- Your Organization and Number – Be specific because your organization or club team most likely has 2-5 teams per age group.
+Also, include your jersey number so coaches can find you if they want to see you play in person.

 - Coaches recognize blast emails.

 - Write a personal email to each coach.

 - This shows coaches you are genuinely interested in their program.
 They will spend more time reviewing your profile to determine whether or not you are a good fit for their program.

 - Video is an important aspect of an introductory email!

 - You may sound great on paper, but coaches need to SEE you play.

 - This is why SportsRecruits allows unlimited video uploads.

 - Direct coaches to your profile link embedded at the bottom of your email to view your videos.

 - No video?
 Obtaining video should be your #1 priority!